Pediatric Clinical Research Center

 - Welch Allyn vital sign monitors in each exam room

 Note: Study teams must provide their own special supplies that are not carried by the PCRC.
-All studies must supply participants’ meal tickets, with the exception of approved sleep studies.
+All studies must supply participants’ meal tickets.

 Research Navigator Support

 The Research Navigator is a free resource for principal investigators (PIs) as part of the PCRC’s Participant and Clinical Interactions (PCI) initiative.
 The Research Navigator can help identify resources for research study start-up, help identify ways to improve enrollment and assist with internal academic award application.

 Prior to IRB approval